 Generally, all matriculating students at the University of Maine who wish to take any of the courses listed below are required to take the ALEKS PPL Assessment.
 In some cases, students with the appropriate AP credit and students with appropriate transfer credit may not be required to take the exam.
 However, the University of Maine strongly encourages all incoming students to take the ALEKS PPL Assessment.

 Continuing students who need to meet course prerequisites in order to register for a math course may also be required to complete the ALEKS Placement Assessment before they are eligible to register.

 Do I still need to take the ALEKS PPL Assessment if I’m taking AP calculus?

 Students who score 3 or more on AP calculus will receive credit for MAT 126, and therefore do not need to take the exam.
-However, many students who are not confident about their understanding of calculus choose to take MAT 126 regardless, and students who register before AP scores are in will need to take the exam.
+However, many students who are not confident about their understanding of calculus choose to take MAT 126 regardless, and students who register for classes before AP scores are available will need to take the exam.

 When do I take the ALEKS PPL Assessment?

 The ALEKS PPL Assessment is available to students once they have committed to the University of Maine, paid their deposit, and activated their UMS ID and password.
 (Note that it may take up to 24 hours after receiving your UMS ID and password before you will have access to the ALEKS PPL Assessment).

 When you take the ALEKS PPL Assessment is up to you; however, you will need to take the Assessment before you can be placed in a Mathematics course at the University of Maine.
 We encourage new UMaine students to take the ALEKS PPL Assessment as soon as they are comfortable doing so in order to take advantage of knowledge that may be fresh in their minds from high school or preparatory classes.